Snoman002/Engine-Tune-Repository-TunerPro-EFIlive-TunerCat/P59_ECMs/Software/12592618/readme.txt

 This section of the repo is for the 12592618 OSID

-New bin files for the OSID can be added by copying the identified folder and editing the pertinent details.
+New bin files for the OSID can be added by copying an existing folder and editing the pertinent details.

 One BIN per folder

+Folder name is OSID_VIN

+VIN details copied from https://vpic.nhtsa.dot.gov/decoder/Decoder

 If no XDF exists these are unsupported OSs
 -if labeled Alpha an XDF has been started but is preliminary